-I started my lectureship in the Applied Mathematics Group of the School of Mathematics, University of Manchester, in September 2016.
+I started my lectureship in the Applied Mathematics Group of the Department of Mathematics, University of Manchester, in September 2016.

 Previously, I was in Cambridge for quite some time.
 Between 2012 and 2016, I was a post-doctoral researcher working with Prof. Stuart Dalziel at the Department of Applied Mathematics and Theoretical Physics (DAMTP), University of Cambridge, and junior research fellow at Magdalene College, Cambridge.

 In 2012, I graduated from Churchill College, Cambridge, for my PhD.
 My thesis was on the fluid mechanics of confined turbulent jets.
 I carried out my research at the BP Institute and DAMTP with Profs Colm Caulfield and Andy Woods.

 In 2007 and 2008, I did a master by research at the National University of Singapore, working with Prof. Chew Yong Tian and Dr Christopher Yap.
 My thesis was on a new data-analysis technique called the Hilbert-Huang transform.
 This was a double-degree programme with the École polytechnique, Paris, where I did my undergraduate and first Master from 2004 to 2007.

 - 2020 - present: Senior Lecturer in Applied Mathematics, Department of Mathematics, University of Manchester

 - 2016 - 2020: Lecturer in Applied Mathematics, School of Mathematics, University of Manchester